 French press coffee is stronger than espresso.
-While espresso is made by forcing hot water through finely-ground coffee at high pressure, French press coffee steeps coarsely ground coffee in hot water.
+While espresso is made by forcing hot water through the finely ground coffee at high pressure, French press coffee steeps coarsely ground coffee in hot water.
 However, you can make a strong and flavorful shot of espresso using a French press with the right technique and grind.

 How Long Should I Let Espresso Sit In A French Press?